- General Best Practices

-While it’s important to maintain consistent and accurate communications that your community depends on during this time, use social media as an opportunity to connect your community and put something positive in the news feeds of your community.
+While it’s important to maintain consistent and accurate communications that your community depends on during this time, use your social media platforms as an opportunity to connect your community and put something positive in the news feeds of your community.

 ABOUT THE AUTHORS